Main walk: 18.0km (11.2 miles)

 Landranger 185, Explorer OL32 (formerly 132)

-This walk takes in all of its major historical points of interest in the ancient city of Winchester, and some of its prettiest streets.
+This walk takes in all of its major points of interest and some of its prettiest streets.
 It then carries on out along the idyllic River Itchen to St Catherines Hill, the iron age hillfort, from where there are spectacular views of the city.
 From here the route crosses some typical Hampshire downland, before descending to a section of ancient watermeadows and to a newly refurbished riverside pub for lunch.

 In the afternoon, the walk again climbs up onto the downs, giving fine distant views of Winchester Cathedral, before descending to the ancient Hospital of St Cross, along the watermeadows and past Winchester College to tea in the Cathedral refectory.

 Attractive though all this is, the walk does have one disadvantage, which is noise from the M3 motorway which was insensitively – and notoriously – routed just past the city (see The real Battle of Twyford Down below).
 Which parts of the walk this affects to some extent depends on the direction and strength of the wind: but only in the section around St Catherine’s Hill is the noise really intrusive - and then the fine views make up for it.

 For those who want to have more time to explore Winchester, two short cuts are possible.
 Both offer extremely pretty views of the watermeadows, but both also bring you right up next to the motorway at one point, with consequent heavy traffic noise.
 In both cases the noise fades as the short cut progresses, however.